mariaangelapellegrino/virtual_assistant_generator/README.md

         - **custom_functions.js** contains the functions that the user may need to modify to personalize the entities and properties look-up (for instance, by exploiting API instead on pre-defined dictionaries),
         - **package-lock.json** and **package.json** to manage Node.js packages,
         - **node_modules** folder, containing all the required Node.js packages,
 - **conf.json** an exemplerary configuration file,
-    - **main.py** that starts the VA extension generation according to the configuration file.
+- **main.py** that starts the VA extension generation according to the configuration file,
+- **generator\_configuration.py** module to automatically create the generator configuration starting from a SPARQL endpoint,

 - **use cases** contains
     - the configuration file and the Alexa skill components (interaction model and back end) for DBpedia and Wikidata and general-purpose Knowledge Graphs (KGs), the UNESCO Thesaurus, the WarSampo and WordNet as special-purpose KGs.
       Each skill is provided in an individual folder.
-    - the evaluation of the Wikidata and DBpedia Alexa skills against QLAD-7 and QALD-9 (respectively).
-We report the used datasets, the skill replies, the code used to compare gold standard and actual results, and the achieved results.
+    - the evaluation of the Wikidata and DBpedia Alexa skills against QALD-7 and QALD-9 (respectively).

 - **SPARQL_endpoint_analysis** contains
     - **analysis_queries.md** the used SPARQL queries to retrieve classes, properties and resources from KGs,